Drawing lifeline

 The learning objective of this lesson is threefold.

-1. First, become aware of all the positive and negative events in your own life.
+1. Becoming aware of all the positive and negative events in your own life.

-2. Second, gaining insight into possible cause-effect relationships in your own life.
+2. Gaining insight into possible cause-effect relationships in your own life.

-3. Third, gain understanding/show empathy for events in the lives of friends/girlfriends/classmates.
+3. Gaining understanding/showing empathy for events in the lives of friends/classmates.

-• In the third hour, the lifelines are shared with friends/girlfriends/classmates.
+• In the second hour, the lifelines are shared with friends/girlfriends/classmates.
 All pupils/students write down their most important insights from this exercise.
 These can be shared in class if this feels safe enough.

-• The lesson is concluded with an evaluation/reflection based on the set learning goals.
-Everything is described in the personal mastery diary.
+• The lesson is concluded with an evaluation/reflection based on the set learning objectives.
+Everything is described in the personal leadership diary.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}